Police Excessive Force, False Arrest, and Self-Defense Expert Witness

 Federal Cases, Interview & Deposition Analysis – Special Agent Chris Holland (Ret.)

-If your client has been victimized by acts of policeexcessive force, false arrest, or police misconduct by a local, state or federal law enforcement officer, or if they’ve acted in self-defense, call Gilbertson Investigations.
+If your client has been victimized by acts of police excessive force, false arrest, or officer misconduct by a local, state or federal law enforcement officer, or if they’ve acted in self-defense in a violent encounter, call Gilbertson Investigations.
 Their insight, knowledge, and experience has helped many attorneys achieve positive outcomes for clients, and they can help you too.

 “All that is necessary for evil to prevail is that good men do nothing.”
 Edmund Burke